cvc5/ethos/user_manual.md

 # Side Conditions

-Similar to `declare-rule`, the ALF checker supports an extensible syntax for programs whose generic syntax is given by:
+Similar to `declare-rule`, the Ethos supports an extensible syntax for programs whose generic syntax is given by:
 ```
 (program <symbol> <keyword>? <sexpr>*)
 ```
-When parsing this command, `alfc` will determine the format of the expected arguments based on the given keyword.
+When parsing this command, `ethos` will determine the format of the expected arguments based on the given keyword.
-If the `<keyword>` is not provided, the we assume it has been marked `:alfc`.
+If the `<keyword>` is not provided, the we assume it has been marked `:ethos`.
-All programs not marked with `:alfc` are not supported by the checker are unsupported and will cause the checker to terminate.
+All programs not marked with `:ethos` are not supported by the checker are unsupported and will cause the checker to terminate.

-If the keyword is `:alfc`, then the expected syntax that follows is given below, and is used for defining recursive programs.
+If the keyword is `:ethos`, then the expected syntax that follows is given below, and is used for defining recursive programs.
-In particular, in the ALF checker, a program is an ordered lists of rewrite rules.
+In particular, in the Ethos, a program is an ordered lists of rewrite rules.
 The syntax for this command is as follows.
 ```
-(program <symbol> :alfc (<typed-param>*) (<type>*) <type> ((<term> <term>)+))
+(program <symbol> :ethos (<typed-param>*) (<type>*) <type> ((<term> <term>)+))
 ```
 This command declares a program named `<symbol>`.
 The provided type parameters are implicit and are used to define its type signature and body.